quickresolve/Big10-Data-Viz/README.md

 ## Project Description & Story

 This visualization maps the journey a fight song takes from its inception to official status.
-The flow represents three sequential decision points, which are the main stages of a song's creation history: Was the author a Student Writer? to Was the song chosen via a Contest? to Is the song the Official Song?
+The flow represents three sequential decision points, which are the main stages of a song's creation history: Was the author a Student Writer? > Was the song chosen via a Contest? > Is the song the Official Song?

 The diagram tells a story about the standardization of fight songs, showing that most songs—regardless of whether they were written by a student—gain official status by bypassing a formal contest.
 The width of the flow ribbons makes these dominant paths immediately apparent.